BrandonJohnGrenier/pattern-microstructure/README.md

 ```

 # Validation Configuration
-You can configure your application's error messages, codes and exceptions using a YAML configuration file or a properties configuration file.
+You can configure your application's error messages, error codes and exceptions using a YAML configuration file or a properties configuration file.
 It's simply a matter of syntax preference in terms of which method you choose.
 The properties file is available to support an easier migration path if you have an existing BeanValidation implementation with a ValidationMessages.properties file already defined.

 ### YAML Configuration
 If you choose to go down the YAML configuration path, place a file named **ValidationMessages.yml** on the root of your classath.
 An example YAML configuration file will look like this: